-An empty home is defined as one which has been unoccupied for 6 months or more.
-Orkney currently has the worst empty homes record in Scotland with 6.9% of the housing stock empty.
+An empty home is defined as one which has been unoccupied for six months or more.
+According to the National Records of Scotland, Orkney has the third highest level of vacant dwellings within Scotland with an estimated 6.2% of the housing stock lying empty.

-It is the responsibility of home owners to maintain their property and keep it in good order however it is Orkney Islands Council’s intention to give owners as much help as possible to bring these homes back into use.
-The Empty Homes Development Officer can provide information and advice to owners to help bring properties back into use.
-There are many options available, from help with finding a tenant to advice on selling or renovating a property.
+Although it is the responsibility of homeowners to maintain their property and keep it in good order, it is Orkney Islands Council’s intention to give empty home owners as much support as possible to bring their properties back into use.
+The Council’s Development and Empty Homes Officer can provide information and advice to help with this.

-Orkney Islands Council is now running a Property Matchmaker Scheme for people wanting to buy or sell properties.
-Matchmaker is like a 'dating agency' for empty homes: it aims to match empty property home owners who are considering selling their property with people who want to buy an empty home.
+Orkney Islands Council runs an Empty Property Matchmaker Scheme for people wanting to buy or sell empty properties.
+This matchmaker is like a 'dating agency' for empty homes: it aims to match empty property owners who are considering selling their property with people who want to buy an empty home.

 Many empty home owners do not have the time or finances to return their property to use.
 In this case, sometimes the best option can be to sell the property to someone who is able to do so.
 Whether your property is ‘ready to move in’ or needs work doing to it, you are welcome to join the Matchmaker Scheme.
 The benefit of the scheme is that the details of your property will be sent directly to people interested in buying properties in your area which meet their criteria.
 Even better it is a free service!

-If you are concerned about an empty property in your community you can report it using the free national helpline.
-To report an empty home call 03445151941.
+If you are concerned about an empty property in your community you can report it to your local Development and Empty Homes Officer (contacts provided in introduction).

-For information on all aspects of getting your empty home back into use, a great starting point is the Orkney Empty Homes Advice Pack which has tailored advice for people living on Orkney.
-This document can be requested in large print format by contacting the Empty Homes Development Officer who will be happy to send a copy to you.
+For information on all aspects of getting your empty home back into use, from renting to repairs, a great starting point is the Orkney Empty Homes Advice Pack which has tailored advice for people living on Orkney.
+This document can be provided in a range of formats and languages on request (contacts provided in introduction).